Measure for Measure | Theatre Review

 The Duke is ‘not that way inclined’, he says at one point, and he even kisses Angelo as the Friar (which he did not do with Isabelle, instead he embraced her warmly).
 This time the Duke claims Angelo to be his, tempting him with drugs (he’s trying to stop his drug addiction like Isabelle is trying to stay a virgin).
-It gives the play even more perspective as it adds homosexuality, manipulation and addiction to the mix.
+It gives the play even more perspective as it adds homosexuality, manipulation, and addiction to the mix.

-The cast of were stellar.
+The cast was stellar.

 Overall, this is probably the most important play I’ll see this year.

 As much as I enjoyed the first half of the play and found it gripping and enjoyable to watch.
 I think the messages would have been clear and more intense if they had focused entirely on the second half.
 If some of the characters had been more developed it would have been a groundbreaking adaptation.